How to create a unique and memorable brand

 Branding is an ongoing process, and missteps can be costly.
 Here are a few to avoid:

-Inconsistency: Using different logos, colors, or messaging across platforms.
+Inconsistency: Using different styles, colors, or messaging across platforms.

 Overcomplication: Trying to communicate too many ideas at once.